yuhuman/wallaroo/book/getting-started/run-a-wallaroo-application-vagrant.md

 ./cluster_shutdown 127.0.0.1:5050
 ```

-You can shut down Giles Sender and Giles Receiver by pressing Ctrl-c from their respective shells.
+You can shut down Giles Sender and `data_receiver` by pressing Ctrl-c from their respective shells.

 You can shut down the Metrics UI with the following command: